Denise Jakows & Bob Koepka, Brooks Koepka’s Parents: 5 Fast Facts You Need to Know

 Jackows was a news anchor and reporter for Channel 5 WPTV in West Palm Beach Florida from 1986 to 1999.
 She graduated from Temple University with a degree in broadcast journalism, and following her role at WPTV, opened her own production company that specialized in video production, public relations, media crisis management and marketing for hospitals and corporations.
 She created the Komen Foundation’s “Focus for the Cure,” weekly breast cancer information segments for the TV station where she’d worked and provided weekly health segments for another local station.
 She now works as a communications manager, according to her LinkedIn.

-3. Meanwhile, on Father’s Day, Dad Bob Koepka Has His Son’s Back: It’s a ‘Dad Thing’
+3. Meanwhile, on Father’s Day, Brooks’ Dad, Bob Koepka, Has His Son’s Back, Writing: It’s a ‘Dad Thing’

 Bob Koepka is not shy about sharing his pride in what his son Brooks and Chase have accomplished.
 As he said in 2017 when Chase was traveling the world with his clubs, he was “So proud of the hard work and never stop believing you can do amazing things son!”